SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 ## Masterful Project Reporting

-At the very start of the project, you express the project constraints (2 fixed and 1 estimate) and put them in writing:
+At the very start of the project, you express the project constraints (2 fixed and 1 estimated) and put them in writing:

 - The project will cost $240K, take 4 weeks, and deliver at least 5 out of these 10 desired features.